Joshua Dariye: Reduction of jail term

 The Court of Appeal sitting in Abuja on Friday 16 November 2018 reduced the 14-year sentence against Dariye to 10 years.
 The presiding judge of the court, Justice Stephen Adah, reduced the charges in the counts to 10 years, while the terms with two years are reduced to one year each.
 The sentences are to run concurrently.

 Pardon and release from prison

 On 14 April 2022, the federal government of Nigeria granted presidential pardons to Joshua Dariye and Jolly Nyame, both former governors of Plateau and Taraba, respectively.
 The action was widely criticised by civil society organisations and the general public.

-Personal life

-Dariye is married to Valentina and together they have four children, namely Nanle, Joy, Ebenezer and Ruth.